Collin-M-Brown/Git-Changes-Highlighter/README.md

 in this case (Hash A)'s changes mirror its sibling commit but its changes wont show up in blame.

-Therefore, merged commits will children will be added with their children.
-This option can be disabled in settings.
+Therefore, merged commits are ignored by default.
+If a merged commit resolves conflicts in a way unique to both branches, then the merge commit will have blame attributed to it.
+If you want to see your merged commits you can enable all commits in the settings.
+Just be aware that most of the merged commits will be empty.

 ## Requirements